-Audit Committee Member Education/Experience Vance K. Opperman (Chair) Former President and COO of West Publishing Company President and CEO of Key Investment, Inc. Chair of Audit Committee of Thomson Reuters for over 10 years Member of private company audit committees and TCF Financial Corporation audit committee Represented financial institutions in securities and financial regulations matters as a practicing attorney Sheila Bair Former Chair of the Federal Deposit Insurance Corporation Former Dean's Professor of Financial Regulatory Policy for the Isenberg School of Management at the University Massachusetts-Amherst Former Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury Former Senior Vice President for Government Relations of the New York Stock Exchange Former Commissioner of the Commodity Futures Trading Commission P. Thomas Jenkins Former President and CEO of OpenText Corporation Chairman of OpenText Corporation Former member of the Audit Committee of BMC Corporation Ken Olisa Former Interregnum PLC Chair and CEO Member of private company audit committees and former member of a public company audit committee U.K. Financial Services Authority approved person Barry Salzberg Former Global Chief Executive Officer of Deloitte Touche Tohmatsu Limited Professor at Columbia Business School Degree in accounting from Brooklyn College, a JD from Brooklyn Law School and an LLM in tax from the New York University Wulf von Schimmelmann Former CEO of Deutsche Postbank AG Degree in economic sciences and Ph.D in economics from University of Zurich Member of Maxingvest AG audit committee
+Education/Experience Former President and COO of West Publishing Company President and CEO of Key Investment, Inc. Chair of Audit Committee of Thomson Reuters for over 10 years Member of private company audit committees and TCF Financial Corporation audit committee Represented financial institutions in securities and financial regulations matters as a practicing attorney Former Chair of the Federal Deposit Insurance Corporation Former Dean's Professor of Financial Regulatory Policy for the Isenberg School of Management at the University of Massachusetts-Amherst Former Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury Former Senior Vice President for Government Relations of the New York Stock Exchange Former Commissioner of the Commodity Futures Trading Commission Former President and CEO of OpenText Corporation Chairman of OpenText Corporation Former member of the Audit Committee of BMC Corporation Former Interregnum PLC Chair and CEO Member of private company audit committees and former member of a public company audit committee U.K. Financial Services Authority approved person Former Global Chief Executive Officer of Deloitte Touche Tohmatsu Limited Professor at Columbia Business School Degree in accounting from Brooklyn College, a JD from Brooklyn Law School and an LLM in tax from the New York University Degree in accomming from protoxyll College, a 30 hour Brookyll Law School and all LEW in lax hour the New York Oniversity Former CEO of Deutsche Postbank AG Polline CEO of Dediscine Postianik AG Degree in economic sciences and Ph.D in economics from University of Zurich Member of Maxingvest AG audit ormalities Member of Maxingvest AG audit ormalities